SeanatLBC/Bitcoin/README.md

  *  Satoshi Calculator [instantly convert any USD, GBP, RUB, CAD, etc into BTC Sats]:  https://www.btcsatoshi.com/

  SECURITY AND HACKS AND KEYS AND SO FORTH:

+ *  Andreas Antonopolous and Jameson Lopp on Security:  https://youtu.be/uKCMx8nqQhY

  *  Website to see if you've been affected by the ledger hack: https://intelx.io/​